lechnerc77/azd-compatibility-azure-function/README.md

 }
 ```

 > 📝 Remark - Be aware that we define the `BLOB_STORAGE_CONNECTION_STRING` via a reference to an Azure Key Vault secret.
-We will create the prerequisites for this in the next sections.
+We will create the prerequisites for this to work in the next sections.

-With the very basic setup in place, we now focus on our specifics.
+With the very basic setup in place, we now focus on our project specifics.

-### Step 4 - Our special storage setup
+### Step 4 - Our storage setup for output binding

-For the output binding we need an additional Azure Storage Account.
+For the output binding we create an additional Azure Storage Account.
 Taking a closer look at the file `storage-account.bicep` in the `core/storage` folder we see that we have no option to influence the name of the storage account e.g., via a postfix.
-It is predefined by:
+It is defined by:

 ```bicep
 var resourceToken = toLower(uniqueString(subscription().id, environmentName, location))